geoscixyz/em/content/maxwell2_dc/fields_from_grounded_sources_dcr/electrostatic_sphere.rst

     plt.tight_layout()
     plt.show()

+.. _current_density_J:

 Current Density
 ---------------

 The current density describes the magnitude of the electric current per unit cross-sectional area at a given point in space.
-According to Ohm’s law there is a linear relationship between the current density and the electric field at any location within the field:
+According to Ohm's law there is a linear relationship between the current density and the electric field at any location within the field:
 :math:`\mathbf{J} = \sigma \mathbf{E}`.
 This can be directly used to compute both the total and the primary current densities.

 Secondary Current